Productivity Starts at the Desktop

 AV Technology Evangelist, Legrand

-Joe Cornwall's current qualifications and certifications include InfoComm CTS, CTS-D and CTS-I, Imaging Science Foundation ISF-C, ETA Fiber Optic Installer FOI, LEED Green Associate, and DSCE certification.
-Cornwall is the recipient of the 2014 InfoComm Educator of the Year Award and is an InfoComm University Faculty member.
+Technology evangelist Joseph D. Cornwall has been part of the AVIXA faculty since 2010, received the 2014 InfoComm Educator of the Year Award, and was named a member of the SCN Hall of Fame in 2024.
+His current qualifications and certifications include InfoComm CTS, CTS-D and CTS-I, Imaging Science Foundation ISF-C, ETA Fiber Optic Installer FOI, LEED Green Associate, and DSCE certification.
 He's created dozens of training programs, nearly all of which have been certified by InfoComm, BICSI, NSCA, and AIA for continuing education credits.
-Today, he holds the position of technology evangelist for Legrand N.A., where he is responsible for predicting the future and making it happen.